 Decide on a general pricing policy that you will try to stick to as closely as possible.
 This will enable you to plan the financial side of your business.

 Decide what your target markup will be.
 For example, you might aim to make a certain sum per car, or you might work on a percentage basis - perhaps you will always aim to add 20% to the cost price of a vehicle when you sell it.
 You may decide to stick to book prices, or you could aim to undercut these.
 Perhaps the quality of service that you provide or even the location of your sales site justifies offering cars at higher than book prices.
 Decide too what your policy will be on trade sales of part exchanged vehicles to other dealers.
 Perhaps you will add a small sum or percentage, or maybe you will agree to pass them on at cost.
 In some cases you might sell on a job lot of trade cars for an agreed total price.

 You may decide to aim for a different profit margin on different types of vehicle.
 For example, you might add a higher percentage to older 'bangers' than to nearly new, high value vehicles.
 Bear in mind that you may sometimes have to make up for a low-profit margin on one vehicle by aiming for a larger profit on another.

 If your business offers any other services, such as repairs or valet, then you will need to work out how much you will charge for them.
 Once again, consider the cost to your business of providing that service, and the amount of profit you need to earn to make it worthwhile.

 Buy an existing business

 You might decide to buy an existing used car dealership rather than start your own venture from scratch.
 Buying a going concern can mean that the cars, customers, regular sales, staff, premises and equipment are already in place.

-Be aware that reputation is very important in the motor industry - and may be good or bad.
+Be aware that reputation is very important in the motor industry.
 It may take a lot of time and effort to turn around a business that's earned a bad reputation.